JoeFriday/Client-Ranking-Simulator-Design-with-Excel-and-VBA/README.md

   C. Skill Transferability factors
   D. Additional points

-The pattern of the calculator is below.
+The interface of the calculator is below.

 ![2addf6a3a0e64e8328be2325aca7a47](https://user-images.githubusercontent.com/72532551/105791561-543b5c00-5f54-11eb-8c9e-409e296f1ebd.png)